Search

 Technical Assistance

 We offer and strongly encourage, a technical assistance (TA) session to discuss your project with Minnesota Housing staff.
 To make the TA session productive, we recommend applicants begin by completing the Multifamily Workbook and preliminary scoring of the project.
 These items can be submitted to the TA team advance of the scheduled TA session.
-If you would like TA as you complete your funding application, complete, and submit the Technical Assistance Request Form to begin the process.
+If you would like TA as you complete your funding application, complete, and submit the Technical Assistance Request Form to begin the process

-2024 Multifamily Consolidated RFP and 2025 HTC Round 1MoreLess
+2025 Multifamily Consolidated RFP/2026 HTC Round 1MoreLess

-2024 Multifamily Consolidated RFP and 2025 HTC Round 1
+2025 Multifamily Consolidated RFP/2026 HTC Round 1

 Application Dates

-• Tuesday, May 7 at noon (12:00 p.m.)
-Central time: Intent to Apply deadline – required for all 2024 Multifamily Consolidated RFP/2025 HTC Round 1 applications
+• Tuesday, May 8 at noon (12:00 p.m.)
+Central Time: Deadline to submit Intent to Apply deadline; required for all 2025 Multifamily Consolidated RFP/2026 HTC Round 1 applications

-• Thursday, July 11 at noon (12:00 p.m.)
-Central time: 2024 Multifamily Consolidated RFP/2025 HTC Round 1 applications due in the Multifamily Customer Portal
+• Thursday, July 10 at noon (12:00 p.m.)
+Central Time: Deadline to submit 2025 Multifamily Consolidated RFP/2026 HTC Round 1 applications

 Event Calendar - Sign up Today!MoreLess